archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 * Ricardo Velasco Trujillo, University of Minnesota Twin Cities
 * Luis Gomez, The Australian Academy of Science

-Despite the growing interest in the role of cultural practices during reconciliation processes, in societies trying to confront the legacies of troubled pasts and widespread human rights violations, there is a broad gap in statistical knowledge and lack of reliable data regarding what type of cultural practices are used, and their correlation in the effectiveness of reconciliation processes across different geographical and cultural contexts.

 Employing computational methods such as contextual search, data mining, and web scraping amongst others, this project aims at making an initial assessment and map out the use of cultural practices in different reconciliation processes and across several human rights organizations working actively in post-conflict societies.

 <!--
 {{< warning title="Application Deadline Extension" >}}We will be accepting applications until 11:59pm Eastern Time on Tuesday, April 5th, 2022.{{< /warning >}}